alephsecurity/edlrooter/README.md

 Exploits CVE-2017-13174 for downgrading ABOOT to a CVE-2016-10277 ([initroot](https://github.com/alephsecurity/initroot) susceptible version.

 Please note:
-1. Google could not reproduce our PoC.
+1. Google could not reproduce our PoC (getting into EDL).
 2. Our test device has a relocked bootloader.

 More details: